 The blog's nonexclusive focus is on literary/mainstream fiction, thriller/crime/spy novels, and science fiction.
 While the reviews cover books old and new, in and out of print, the blog does try to direct attention to books that have been recently published.
 Reviews of new (or newly reprinted) books generally appear every Monday, Wednesday, and Friday.
 Reviews of older books appear on occasional weekends.
 Readers are invited and encouraged to comment.
 See About Tzer Island for more information about this blog, its categorization of reviews, and its rating system.

-Published by Doubleday on February 8, 2011
+Published by Poisoned Pen Press on April 5, 2011

 Tuesday